farrukh-ahmed/Case-Studies---Project-1/Progress/Week 04 - modelling.md

 ## Evaluation
 ### Methods (Raafey)
-- Have measures to compare models from different model classes
+- <mark style="background-color: #00FF00"> Have measures to compare models from different model classes </mark>
 - Compare these measures in terms of whether or not they give different answers
 - Compare prediction errors - Analysis
 - Describe parameters in a way customer understands